lifeplus1/CosmicHub/docs/development-guides/PERFORMANCE_MONITORING_GUIDE.md

   PageMetric,
   PerformanceReport,
   UsePerformanceOptions,
-  PerformanceHookReturn
+  PerformanceHookReturn,
 } from '@cosmichub/config/performance';
 ```

-This consolidated system provides enterprise-grade performance monitoring with real-time capabilities, React integration, and comprehensive analytics - all in a single, well-typed package.
+This consolidated system provides enterprise-grade performance monitoring with real-time
+capabilities, React integration, and comprehensive analytics - all in a single, well-typed package.